 IFRS Guidance - US Extension for IFRS Taxonomies

 Campbell explained that the IFRS taxonomy has a lot less common elements available and as a result there is a higher extension rate on IFRS filings.
 In the US, there is a lack of ability to customize the taxonomy for local purposes.
 The DQC would like to discuss with SEC Staff an approach to develop an extension taxonomy to be used for IFRS filings in the US.
 It is anticipated that the filings will be more useful.
 SEC would be expected to endorse and approve the extensions.
 This would support common practice elements for IFRS filings.
-IFRS has added common practice elements for ESMA filings, but these will be only for face financial elements so there will continue to be issues related to note disclosures.
+IFRS has added common practice elements in the proposed 2021 taxonomy.

-Iza commented that IFRS is aware of high extension rates and staff has been adding common practice elements for a few years.
-However, it is not always easy to add elements, as they may not be in accordance with IFRS principles.
-Iza mentioned that proposals for new elements for the 2021 taxonomy will be published in October.
-The common practice elements will be identified and referenced as common practice elements.
-Iza stated that she expects that when anchoring is applied, understanding extensions will be less difficult.
+Iza commented that IFRS Foundation is aware of high extension rates and staff has been adding common practice elements for a few years.
+Initially that process was based on the manual analysis of elements in the financial statements.
+Recently, the staff started analysing data from the SEC filers applying IFRS Standards.
+The staff started analysis of the information reported on the primary financial statements and disclosures for IAS 19 Employee Benefits.
+Changes resulting from this analysis, such as for example additional common practice elements or additional guidance will be included in 2021 IFRS Taxonomy.
+Iza further noted that such process is governed by the extensive Due Process, including internal review of consistency with IFRS Standards and consultation with external stakeholders.
+The staff always try to encourage stakeholders to provide feedback regarding the areas that might require further analysis.
+In addition, Iza stated that she expects that when anchoring is applied, understanding extensions will be less difficult.

 Joan mentioned that anchoring may not always help because, sometimes based on location, the only element available for a wider anchor is already identified by calculation relationship.